gohugoio/hugo/docs/content/en/getting-started/installing.md

 ### Snap Package

-In any of the [Linux distributions that support snaps][snaps], you may install install the "extended" Sass/SCSS version with this command:
+In any of the [Linux distributions that support snaps][snaps], you may install the "extended" Sass/SCSS version with this command:

     snap install hugo --channel=extended